iamalexbrady/iamalexbrady.github.io/docs/_articles/new_creation.md

 paper_type: article
 ---

-the science of heven on earth
-and how you can join the process now
+the science of heaven on earth and how you can join the process now

 you understand a different type of doing that you do